New book vividly reveals Snapchat’s sexty dorm-room origin

 Boston Dynamics’ newest robot learns to open doors

 “He wouldn’t have to worry about sending a hookup a picture of his junk!
 And girls would be way more likely to send him racy photos if they disappeared.”
-That’s just a taste of juicy details found in “How To Turn Down A Billion Dollars: The Snapchat Story”, a new book coming out tomorrow from former TechCrunch reporter Billy Gallagher.
+That’s just a taste of juicy details found in “How to Turn Down a Billion Dollars: The Snapchat Story,” a new book coming out tomorrow from former TechCrunch reporter Billy Gallagher.

-It illuminates how co-founder Reggie Brown actually came up with the idea of ephemeral messaging, how CEO Evan Spiegel kicked him out of the company, and how Snapchat went from LA high school toy to IPO.
+It illuminates how co-founder Reggie Brown actually came up with the idea of ephemeral messaging, how CEO Evan Spiegel kicked him out of the company and how Snapchat went from LA high school toy to IPO.

-You can read the most interesting chapter about Reggie’s marijuana-fueled eureka moment with the quotes above in an excerpt from the book published on TechCrunch this weekend: How Reggie Brown Invented Snapchat
+You can read the most interesting chapter about Reggie’s marijuana-fueled eureka moment with the quotes above in an excerpt from the book published on TechCrunch this weekend: How Reggie Brown invented Snapchat.

-Unlike most books about tech companies written by far removed authors, Gallagher chronicles Snapchat’s rise first-hand thanks to an unlikely coincidence.
+Unlike most books about tech companies written by far-removed authors, Gallagher chronicles Snapchat’s rise first-hand thanks to an unlikely coincidence.
 He was in the same Stanford fraternity as the startup’s co-founders.
 [Disclosure: so was I].
 The sources this afforded Gallagher make The Snapchat Story a tale full of unflattering anecdotes and interpersonal drama that mirrors the way teens use the off-the-cuff app.
 Though not always polished or paced to perfection, the book makes you feel like you’re right there in the dorm room with Evan and Reggie.

 Here’s a look at some of the top scoops contained within:

-- Evan kicked Reggie out of the company after a drunken argument about Reggie’s contributions, and later a raging phone call where Evan was furious that he was listed as the last inventor out of the three co-founders in the Snapchat patent application Reggie filed
+- Evan kicked Reggie out of the company after a drunken argument about Reggie’s contributions, and later a raging phone call where Evan was furious that he was listed as the last inventor out of the three co-founders in the Snapchat patent application Reggie filed.

 - Snapchat blew up in Evan’s cousin’s LA high school after his mom told her about it.
-Her school-issued iPad banned Facebook so her and her friends downloaded Snapchat as a way to pass notes, and it took off from there.
+Her school-issued iPad banned Facebook so she and her friends downloaded Snapchat as a way to pass notes, and it took off from there.

 - Mark Zuckerberg first offered $60 million to buy Snapchat in 2012, but when Evan declined, Zuckerberg threatened Snapchat by showing him Facebook had already built a clone called Poke.
 Evan still refused, and Facebook launched Poke weeks later.